-In this Badger Nation feature, we will look at the three keys or questions for Wisconsin to have success against Purdue.
+In this Badger Nation feature, we will look at the three keys or questions for Wisconsin as they strive for an eighth straight win and its third straight victory over Purdue.